Disclaimer

 8. Do CTAs employ leverage in their trading?

 CTAs do not employ leverage in the traditional sense of borrowing money to increase exposure.
-Funds that are not being used as margin can be invested in treasury securities or various liquid instruments that meet the requirements of the customer’s FCMs.
+Funds not being used as margin can be invested in treasury securities or various liquid instruments that meet the requirements of the customer’s FCMs.

 9. Do CTAs generally offer position and strategy transparency?